American Society of Plastic Surgeons

 The 1970s began with plastic surgeons moving to the forefront of the medical profession.
 All parts of the human body, it seemed, could benefit from the skill of a plastic surgeon and ASPS members made landmark contributions in areas not previously considered within their sphere.

-In the early 1970s, ASPS member Joseph Murray, MD, of Boston, performed the first successful kidney transplant, an achievement that would earn him the Nobel Prize.
-Another ASPS member, George Crikelair, MD, of Florida, developed flame-retardant children's clothing, saving thousands of lives, and thousands more from agonizing pain and disfigurement.
+In the early 1970s, ASPS member George Crikelair, MD, of Florida, helped create the Flammable Fabrics Act in the United States and developed flame-retardant children's clothing, saving thousands of lives, and thousands more from agonizing pain and disfigurement.

 The Passing of a Founding Father

-In 1976, ASPS founder Jacques Maliniac passed away.
-In the 45 years since he founded the Society, he had seen it grow from a handful of his east coast New York colleagues to nearly 2,000 members spread across the country.
+In 1976, Dr. Maliniac, the founder of ASPS, passed away.
+In the 45 years since he founded the Society, he had seen it grow from a handful of his New York colleagues to nearly 2,000 members spread across the country.

 Conflict with Uncle Sam